Newcastle United injury news: This is when Wilson, Hayden, Lewis and Fernandez are expected back in action

-Newcastle United injury news: When can Eddie Howe expect to have Callum Wilson, Isaac Hayden, Jamal Lewis and Federico Fernandez back in action?
+Newcastle United injury news: Will Martin Dubravka feature against Watford and when are Callum Wilson, Isaac Hayden and Jamal Lewis expected back in action?

 Newcastle face Watford in a real ‘relegation six-pointer’ on Saturday - could they be boosted by the return of some injured players?